 Common genet spotted in Salalah

-Salalah: Said al Shanfari was all ears when he heard some sounds during a trip to a wadi in the Dhofar region.
+Salalah, Feb 10 – Said al Shanfari was all ears when he heard some sounds during a trip to a wadi in Dhofar Governorate.
 He immediately fixed his camera and searchlight and rushed in the direction of the noise.
 “In the rustle of an adjoining tree’s leaves, I found it looking straight at me.”

 Common genet is a mammal that belongs to the civet family.
 There are some 30 subspecies of common genets found in Africa, Europe and the Middle East.